Timinator2000/techio-algo-x/20 - solver translations/01 - overview.md

 For each translation, either the author or I have completed several puzzles using the translation and feel confident in the functionality.
 I spent two years working with and refining my Python solver.
 Obviously, we can’t do that with each translation.
 However, I will make this pseudo guarantee:

-_If you run into any issues with any of these translations, post a note in the [CodinGame Forum]( https://www.codingame.com/forum) and I feel very confident the CodinGame community will make sure you get the help you need._
+_If you run into any issues with any of these translations, post a note in the [CodinGame Forum]( https://www.codingame.com/forum) and I feel confident the CodinGame community will do their best to get you the help you need._

 # Translation Inventory

+Click the links below for each translation.
+If you do not see your preferred language, please consider writing a translation and allowing me to share it here with the community.

 [Ruby](ruby)